 TPIE is subject to the Group's Diversity Policy.
 In addition, key information is gathered and reported in accordance with the applicable decree of 8 January 2019 on the Gender Pay Gap.
-The most recent disclosure was on figures for 2022 report.
 This shows:

 - the gender pay difference, - the rate of individual promotions rates and salary increases between men and women, including where a female employee returns from maternity leave - the number of under-represented genders among the ten highest paid employees.